domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 Two types of headers are used for client-side caching logic.
 The first type of header is a cache instruction header which tells the client whether or not some content can be cached and if so for how long.
 The second type is a validator which acts as a fingerprint for some content.
-If a request is made for content that appears in the cache but is expired, we need to validate the cached version with the server.
+If a request is made for content that appears in the cache but is expired, we should validate the cached version with the server, as it may be outdated.
 The validator is used for this quick comparison (think checksum) allowing the client to keep its cached version if it is up to date.
-For example, when sending some content the server may
+For example, when sending some content the server may say:
-say:

 > "Hey client, you can cache this for up to 10 minutes".